tmuras/moosh/www/commands/index.md

     moosh course-restore --ignore-warnings backup.mbz 1

-Example 4: Restore backup.mbz into existing course with id=3, overwrite course content.
+Example 4: Restore backup.mbz into existing course with id=3, overwriting course content.
+The result will be course with the content as in the backup file and course id will stay the same (3).

     moosh course-restore --overwrite backup.mbz 3